 Students who are going to be out of school for 10 or more days for reasons other than illness or injury may be eligible for independent study.
 There is a specific set of district criteria for independent study.
 The criteria for approval include an acceptable reason for requesting the independent study and evidence that the student will work independently to complete assignments.
 This program requires a contract signed by the parent, student, teacher and administrator.
 The contract specifies the amount of work to be completed, the amount of time to be spent each day, when the work will be turned in to the teacher and how the work will be evaluated.
 An independent study contract must be requested at least one week prior to a planned absence so that teachers can prepare materials for the student.
 An independent study contract will not be issued for the first week of school.
 The contract must be completed BEFORE the student is out of school.
-Therefore an independent study contract will not be issued during the last week of school.
 Independent study contract forms are available in the school office.
 Students who use independent study contracts are not eligible for trimester attendance awards.